 - A cover letter explaining that your corporate name has changed or that your company has moved and that you are updating your registered products as a result.

 - A copy of the updated QC certificate issued in your new company name or new address (this is the plaque that hangs on your wall).
 Most QC certificates list the physical address which needs to be updated.

 - A copy of the original proof of registration (the original statutory declaration returned by the jurisdiction with the CRN number on it, or the letter of registration – whatever was returned by the Jurisdiction when the fitting was originally registered).

 - The correct number of revised statutory declarations covering the same scope as the original statutory declaration.

-Step 1 – get the original jurisdiction that did the first registration on the original CRN to update the CRN using the above listed materials.
+- Get the original jurisdiction that did the first registration on the original CRN to update the CRN using the above listed materials.

-Step 2 – included a copy of the updated CRN from step 1 with the above listed materials and send it out to all other jurisdictions.
+- include a copy of the updated CRN from step 1 with the above listed materials and send it out to all other jurisdictions.

 Additional Information from ABSA:

 The following clarification was received from ABSA regarding moving a company manufacturing fittings and vessels.